brendenwest/it121/1_intro/notes.rst

 JavaScript provides a range of string-specific methods, such as:
 ::

-    var address = "1234 First ave, Seattle, WA, 981234";
+    let address = "1234 First ave, Seattle, WA, 981234";
     address.length // length is a property, not a method address.toUpperCase() // returns uppercase version of string address.toLowerCase() // returns lowercase version of string address.replace("Seattle", "Bellevue"); // replaces first instance of 'Seattle'

-JavaScript strings are sequences of characters, so you can access & change portions of the string based on their index (position).
+JavaScript strings are sequences of characters, so you can access & change portions of the string based on their **index** (position).
 The first character in a string has an index of zero.
 ::

     address.charAt(2); // returns '3' which is the 3nd letter